Using the Perspective Grid in Illustrator

 The Perspective Selection Tool (Shift+v) allows interacting with shapes placed on the grid and keeps them in perspective when repositioning.
 This is the primary tool when working on illustrations.

 Grid options are also found under View > Perspective Grid > One/Two/Three Point Perspective.
-Clicking the tool from the toolbar, or enabling the perspective grid from the menu will usually summon the grid, including a plane switching widget at the top left.
-If nothing appears, click the icons a few more times, because—glitchy… The grid can also be shown or hidden by selecting View > Perspective Grid > Hide/Show Grid (Shift+Ctrl+i or Shift+⌘+i).
+Clicking the tool or enabling the grid from the menu will usually display it, including a plane switching widget at the top left.
+If nothing appears, click the icons a few more times, because—glitchy…

 Perspective grid tool